sapegin/washingcode-book/manuscript/book.md

 I think it’s much easier to follow now: all special cases are at the top of the function, and the happy path is at the end.

-_We’ll come back to this example later in the [Make impossible states impossible](#make-impossible-states-impossible) section._
+_We’ll come back to this example later in the [Make impossible states impossible](#make-impossible-states-impossible) chapter._

 ---